Sarani1612/the-veggie-patch/README.md

   * Browsing: the landing-page displays all recipes in the database, and it is possible for users to scroll down and get inspired.
   * Filtering on Categories: by clicking on "Categories" in the navigation bar and then on a category card, it is possible for the user to only see the recipes belonging to that category (for example breakfast or desserts).
   * Searching: by clicking on "Search" in the navigation bar, the user is taken to a searchbox where they are able to search for recipes based on ingredients and names.
-  This was set up by creating an index on the name and ingredients fields in the MongoDB database.
+  This was set up by creating an index on the name and ingredients fields in the MongoDB database.\
+  The user can also search for recipes based on a category and how much time they have.
   * Viewing a recipe: when a recipe card is clicked, the user is taken to the recipe view where they can see info, ingredients and instructions for that recipe.
 - UPDATE & DELETE
   * Editing and deleting a recipe: the recipe view has an edit button the user can click if they wish to update or delete the recipe.